damnation-eu/website-beta/rules.md

 ## Referral Bonus

-If new applicants list you as the referrer, you will receive 200c when they become an Apprentice.
+If new applicants list you as the referrer, you will receive 200c when they become an Goblin.
 To earn this, you must verify that you referred them in their application thread before it is approved **OR** verify an admin afterwards.

 We also notice players are helpful with tourists in chat and helping them join, which we like.
 But telling them to put you up as the referrer in their application will be noted and in such cases we will not pay the referral fee.
 Note that if that player is banned/warned you will be fined at least 400 crowns.
 So make sure you refer those players that you know and not only to make a quick buck off a tourist you don't know.